ros-workshop/manipulation/README.md

 ---

-The configuration for the arm and gripper controllers are loaded in the very launch file we started the simulation off with.
+The configuration for the arm and gripper controllers are loaded in the very launch file we started the simulation off with ([`ur5.launch`][ur5-launch])

 Lines 25 and 26 are below.

 ```xml